 One especially emotional hurdle to organizing is kids’ items.
 If you’re an empty nester, it can be difficult to clear out your child’s room.
 If it’s your children’s artwork you’re trying to deal with, everything is a masterpiece!

 I am a huge advocate for turning nostalgic items into something especially functional or beautiful (or both!), like a quilt or pillow.
-In fact, this podcast episode is all about how to do that.
-I address memorabilia from loved once who have passed away as well, which is a wonderful option for those dealing with loss.
+“Help Saving Your Precious Heirlooms” is all about how to do that.
+I address memorabilia from loved ones who have passed away as well, which is a wonderful option for those dealing with loss.

 Organizing is Hard Because It’s Lonely